platisd/cpp-switcheroo/README.md

 - Some developers may not be familiar with the "overload" pattern
   - Exotic syntax
   - Not obvious what's happening
-- Cannot willingly defer to a default case
+- Allows a default case even if all cases are covered
-  - Must handle all cases

 ### `cpp-switcheroo`